Avinash8055/Person-Detection/readme.md

 Create an output folder for storing results and a video folder for input videos.
 Then, follow these steps in order:

+1. Run
+'''sh
+modeltraining.py
+'''
-1. Run modeltraining.py to train the model.
+to train the model.

-2. Run face_recognition_system.py to initialize the recognition system.
+3. Run face_recognition_system.py to initialize the recognition system.

 Execute gputest.py to verify if the GPU is activated.